'I am a minority': David Seymour criticises Andrew Little's response to Black Lives Matter protesters

 Seymour also took aim at Labour MP Andrew Little's claim that there was "something wrong" with the New Zealand justice system.

-Little told Black Lives Matter protesters that "we've got to change" when a large group marched on Parliament on Sunday.
+that "we've got to change" when a large group marched on Parliament on Sunday.

 He said that as Minister of Justice, it was "pretty clear to me pretty much the day I got in that office what was happening in our criminal justice system".